 Renewal of SOW.
 If an SOW under this Agreement sets forth an end date (the “SOW Termination Date”), and Organization elects not to renew such SOW (including in connection with a termination of this Agreement), then Organization shall provide Artist with written notice of its non-renewal no fewer than ninety (90) days prior to the SOW Termination Date.
 In the event of an extension of any SOW, Organization shall continue to pay Artist the same fees and other amounts payable, and Artist shall continue to render the same Services (if and to the extent requested by Organization), as were paid and provided pursuant to the applicable SOW.

 Termination.
-Either party may terminate this Agreement, or any individual SOW, immediately for cause upon notice to the other party if the other party (i) materially breaches this Agreement, and such breach remains uncured more than ten (10) days after receipt of written notice of such breach, or such longer time as set forth in any express provisions of this Agreement; (ii) materially violates applicable law; (iii) becomes insolvent or is generally unable to pay or fails to pay, its debts as they become due; (iv) files or has filed against it a petition for voluntary or involuntary bankruptcy or otherwise becomes subject, voluntarily or involuntarily, to any proceeding under any domestic or foreign bankruptcy law; (v) makes or seeks to make a general assignment for the benefit of its creditors; (vi) applies for or has appointed a receiver, trustee, custodian or similar agent appointed by order of any court of competent jurisdiction to take charge of or sell any material portion of its property or business; or (vii) dies or becomes materially disabled.
+Either party may terminate this Agreement, or any individual SOW, immediately for cause upon notice to the other party if the other party (i) materially breaches this Agreement, and such breach remains uncured more than ten (10) days after receipt of written notice of such breach, or such time as set forth in any express provisions of this Agreement; (ii) violates applicable law; (iii) becomes insolvent or is generally unable to pay or fails to pay, its debts as they become due; (iv) files or has filed against it a petition for voluntary or involuntary bankruptcy or otherwise becomes subject, voluntarily or involuntarily, to any proceeding under any domestic or foreign bankruptcy law; (v) makes or seeks to make a general assignment for the benefit of its creditors; (vi) applies for or has appointed a receiver, trustee, custodian or similar agent appointed by order of any court of competent jurisdiction to take charge of or sell any material portion of its property or business; or (vii) dies or becomes materially disabled.
 Each party’s rights and obligations pursuant to this Agreement, including Organization’s obligation to pay all Fees payable to Artist, shall continue in full force through the effective date of termination, provided, however, that Organization is relieved from any obligation to pay for any Services or Deliverables Organization is unable to utilize completely and effectively as a result of a breach or violation by Artist.

 Effect.
 Upon termination of this Agreement for cause, (i) each party shall immediately cease using the other Party’s names, likenesses, and Marks (defined in Sections 5.4 and 5.5 below) except as necessary to allow for reasonable use and exploitation of Deliverables already provided and accepted on the effective date of termination; (ii) each party will promptly comply with the obligations to return all Confidential Information of the other party, as set forth below; (iii) any amounts owed to Artist under this Agreement will become immediately due and payable; and (iv) the parties will be relieved of their respective further obligations hereunder.
 Sections 1, 2.9, 4-6, 8-12 will survive expiration or termination.